Slipping over Mexico border, migrants get the jump on U.S. court ruling

 By Jose Luis Gonzalez and Daina Beth Solomon

 The contentious pandemic-era measure known as Title 42 had been due to expire on Dec.
-21, but last-minute legal stays pitched border policy into limbo and made a growing number of migrants decide they had little to lose by crossing anyway.
+21, but last-minute legal stays pitched border policy into limbo and made many migrants decide they had little to lose by crossing anyway.

 After spending days in chilly border cities, groups of migrants from Venezuela and other countries targeted by Title 42 opted to make a run for it rather than sit out the uncertainty of the legal tug-of-war playing out in U.S. courts.